ubc-library-rc/rdm/content/07_data_dictionary.md

 # Stylistic Considerations of a Data Dictionary

 How you write your data dictionary is as important as the information you include.
 To ensure consistency, follow the style that's agreed upon by the research team.
-Also make sure to note any stylistic decisions in your [README file](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html#stylistic-considerations-of-a-readme) if necessary.
+Also, make sure to note any stylistic decisions in your [README file](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html#stylistic-considerations-of-a-readme) if necessary.

 The following are some general best practices related to data documentation:
 * Be as clear as possible